MP for North West Essex

 Leader of HM Official Opposition

 Kemi Badenoch is the Conservative MP for North West Essex, first elected in 2017.
-She has held several senior government roles, including as Secretary of State for Business and Trade and Minister for Women and Equalities, and, as of November 2024, serves as Leader of HM Official Opposition and Leader of the Conservative Party.
+She has served in government as Secretary of State for Business and Trade, and as Secretary of State for International Trade, and as Minister for Women and Equalities.
+Since November 2024 she has been Leader of the Official Opposition and Leader of the Conservative Party.

 Generated 21 February 2026